If your oven door handle is loose or even falling off, then don’t worry. You’re not alone.

 After you have released the hinges, the door should come right off the oven.
 Therefore, try lifting the oven door up in the air.
 As long as you have released the hinges, the door should come free from the rest of the oven.

 After you have released the oven door, place it on a flat surface.
 You do not want to place it on a slanted surface because the oven door is not going to stay still when you work on it.
 If you feel like there is enough room in your kitchen, you may want to lay it on the floor.
-To keep the floor in your kitchen clean, you may want to put a towel underneath the door.
+You’ll also want to put a towel underneath the door to protect the glass from breaking.

 Step 3: Remove the Screws from the Oven Door